 Jepson's dodder is an annual parasitic vine.
 It occurs in North Coast coniferous forest, along streambanks.
 This species blooms from July through September, and occurs at elevations of 3,937 to 7,545 feet (1,200 to 2,300 meters) (CNPS 2015).
+The CNPS database does not provide observation locations.

-Suitable habitat for Jepson's dodder occurs in the Project area.
-Jepson's dodder has a moderate potential to occur in the Project area.
+Suitable habitat for Jepson's dodder occurs along the creek and agricultural ditches in the Project area, but due to the lack of specific observation data, it has a low potential to occur in the Project area.